 Do not give this medicine to a child without medical advice.

-Cefepime must be given slowly, and the IV infusion can take about 30 minutes to complete.
+cefepime must be given slowly, and the infusion can take about 30 minutes to complete.

 Cefepime may become darker after you have mixed it with a diluent.
 Do not use the medicine if it has become cloudy or has particles in it.
-Call your pharmacist for new medication.
+Call your pharmacist for new medicine.

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
 Cefepime will not treat a viral infection such as the flu or a common cold.

-Cefepime can cause false-positive results with certain lab tests for glucose (sugar) in the urine.
+This medicine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using cefepime.